apache/drill/contrib/storage-http/OAuth.md

 * `accessToken`: The token which is used to grant access to a protected resource
 * `refreshToken`: The token used to obtain a new `accessToken` without having to re-authorize the application.

 Currently, Drill does not allow per-user credentials.
-However, it is possible to configure Drill to use the Vault Credential Provider so that each individual user has their own credentials.
+However, future work may permit this.

 <h1 id="configure-drill">Configuring Drill for OAuth</h1>
 Configuring Drill to connect to OAuth2.0 enabled APIs is a little complicated as part of the configuration parameters are stored in the REST plugin and others are stored in the